ipspace/blog/content/posts/2025/06/cumulus-linux-gone.md

 [^FPW]: It could be a free image or a product like CML.
 The image could be free to download or protected by a regwall.
 It doesn't matter; you can download and use it.

 It's sad to see how far the [noble ideas of the original Cumulus Networks team](https://blog.ipspace.net/2015/08/video-what-is-cumulus-linux-all-about/) have fallen.
 Maybe [what Linus Torvalds said about NVIDIA](https://www.youtube.com/watch?v=tQIdxbWhHSM) before he became politically correct wasn't so far off the mark :(

+### Revision History

+2026-03-29
+: Newer Cumulus VX images are supposedly accessible to NVIDIA customers with support contracts.